LiamHz/public-notes/fusion-rate/fusion-rate.md

 ### How Often Does Fusion Occur?

+(This section just states the connection between collision frequency and mean time between between collisions, but not how to calculate one if you do not have the other.
+I don't really understand the importance of this)

-Let's look at how often collisions occur and the average amount of time it takes for a collision to occur.
+To answer this question, let's first look at the average amount of time it takes for a collision to occur.

 $v_m$ represents the Collision frequency